 We hit the cabana tired, wet and hungry.
 Paul and Maryna, the Australian couple, and Adrian and Andrea told us to see them at the pool, where they all had brought us drinks and any food they had.
 It was a great evening.

-Breakfast with Adrian and Andrea, Christine and Jules
+Breakfast with Adrian and Andrea, Jules and Christine

 The next day we four took a walking tour to a rainforest area with multiple suspended bridges near the Arenal Volcano, a beautiful and almost perfect cinder cone mountain.